open-pay/slate/source/index_EN.md

    }
 ]
 ```
-Gets a list of payments made at business or customer level.
+Gets a list of payouts made at Merchant or customer level.

 ###Request